rgulli/Gulli-et-al_2020_Nat-Neuro/README.md

 ## Overview

-This directory hosts the data that was analyzed and included in Gulli _et al._ Nature Neuroscience (in press).
+This directory hosts the data that was analyzed and included in Gulli _et al._ (_in press_, January 2020).

-## Example neurons
+## Spatial position and firing rate vectors

+**Figs. 1, 2, and 3** all include analyses that start with subjects' trial-to-trial position in the X-Maze during each task.
-In **Fig. 1c**, six example neurons are shown with spikes overlaid on trajectories through the virtual reality environment.
+This data can be downloaded in the directory `Position and Spike Rasters`.
+In **Fig. 1d**, six example neurons are shown with spikes overlaid on trajectories through the virtual reality environment.

-Data from these neurons used to generate these plots can be found in the directory `example_neurons`.
+Plots akin to these can be quickly generated for any neuron using the data provided here.

 ## Spatial information content and spatial firing fields

 **Fig. 1e** reports spatial information content for the population of hippocampal neurons recorded in each task.
+For these analyses, firing rate for each neuron was computed in 104 &times 104 unit pixels.

 The specificity of each neuron’s spatial response map was quantified using spatial information content.
 Each neuron’s information content (I; in bits) is defined as